superfluid-cs/vin-puller/README.md

 # vin-puller
-Pulls vehicle information from NHTSA and provides output formats for
+Pulls vehicle information from NHTSA and provides output formats for use with other modules.